tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/approximate-matching.md

 # Overview

-[The previous topic](/matching) introduced matching and specifically focused on exact matching, where individuals are paired on an identical characteristic.
-Here, we will go further with approximate matching, where pairs are made on similar but not identical characteristics.
-Then we will continue with an example on Propensity score matching.
+[The first topic on matching](/matching) introduced the method and specifically talked about exact matching, where individuals are paired on one or more identical characteristics.

+Here, we will continue with approximate matching, where pairs are made on similar but not identical characteristics.
 It is again a way to adjust for differences when treatment is non-random.
 Important is that this method is only relevant for selection on observables, which means you should be able to identify the confounders (and have data on them!) that are biasing the causal effect you are trying to find.
+At last, a practical example on Propensity Score Matching is given with code in R.

 ## Curse of dimensionality